HindrikStegenga/fhe-toolkit-macos/README.md

 Instructions for running the program: see Instructions.md You need a mac in order to run it.

+Instructions:

+Download dependencies and set up the toolkit.
+See instructions on fhe-toolkit github Open Xcode
+Add the BGV-Adder target.
+Run it

 Made by:
 Rishabh Sawhney
 Hindrik Stegenga
 Andris Jakubovskis